creativeprojects/resticprofile/README.md

 # Prometheus

 resticprofile can generate a prometheus file, or send the report to a push gateway.
 For now, only a `backup` command will generate a report.
-Here's a configuration example with both options:
+Here's a configuration example with both options to generate a file and send to a push gateway:

 ```yaml
 root: